 M.S.E.
-DEGREE IN ELECTRICAL ENGINEERING 30 HOURS OF STUDY
+DEGREE WITH AN EMPHASIS IN ELECTRICAL ENGINEERING 30 HOURS OF STUDY

-PROGRAM DESCRIPTION: The M.S.E. degree requires a minimum of 30 credit hours of study for students possessing an accredited undergraduate degree in engineering.
+PROGRAM DESCRIPTION: The M.S.E. degree requires a minimum of 30 credit hours of coursework for students possessing an accredited undergraduate degree in engineering.
 Those who have an undergraduate degree from a non-ABET accredited engineering program or in a closely related technical field, such as computer science or physics, will be considered for admission based on their college work and an appropriately proposed plan of study.
 The details of the Electrical Engineering track are as follows:

 - 1. Critically examine and manage contemporary challenges of the engineering profession, including professional ethics, diversity, and globalization. - 2.
 Demonstrate the ability to critically examine the ethics of a professional scenario, formulating and defending appropriate options. - 3.
 Demonstrate the ability to investigate and analyze the challenges of a diverse, global engineering issue. - 4.
 Contribute to and lead multidisciplinary engineering projects. - 5.
 Demonstrate the ability to formulate a solution strategy to engineering problems involving multiple constraints and optimization requirements. - 6.
 Demonstrate the ability to critique others' technical work and generate professional, concise technical reports. - 7.
 Have depth beyond the B.S. degree within the student's chosen field of specialization. - 8.
-Demonstrate the ability to independently research and document the state-of-the-art for his/her chosen topic of specialization. - 9.
-Demonstrate the ability to communicate depth in his/her chosen topic of specialization to the community of graduate engineering students and engineering faculty members.
+Demonstrate the ability to independently research and document the state-of-the-art for his/her chosen topic of specialization. - Demonstrate the ability to communicate depth in his/her chosen topic of specialization to the community of graduate engineering students and engineering faculty members.

-Students without a previous degree in engineering may need 3 hours of leveling courses.
+Students without a previous degree in engineering may need 3 or more hours of leveling.

-ENGINEERING LEVELING (BASED ON STUDENT NEED)

-ENGR-5013 Foundations of Graduate Engineering Mathematics

-18 HOURS ENGINEERING FOUNDATION STUDIES

-ENGR-5003 Foundations of Technology Ethics and Values ENGR-5113 Random Variables and Stochastic Processes

-(or a 5000-level MATH course)
+ENGR-5003Foundations of Technology Ethics and ValuesENGR-5113Random Variables and Stochastic Processes (or a 5000-level MATH course)ENGR-5203Systems EngineeringENGR-5213Tools of Operations ResearchENGR-5223Systems Engineering ManagementENGR-5323Failure Analysis of Engineering Systems

-ENGR-5203 Systems Engineering

-ENGR-5213 Tools of Operations Research

-ENGR-5223 Systems Engineering Management

-ENGR-5323 Failure Analysis of Engineering Systems